MeganStodel/shakespeare-words/README.md

 # words-app
-A shiny app to explore the words in Project Gutenberg text
+A shiny app to explore the words in Shakespeare's plays